jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-faq.md

 But when more CPUs were requested (instead of too much RAM), the error was different:

 `Unable to allocate resources: More processors requested than permitted`

+## How many jobs can I run at a time?

+As of 20240220 there are few limits.

+Array jobs are limited to 15,000 tasks by variable `max_array_tasks` in /etc/slurm/slurm.conf

+Total jobs at a single time is 90,000, which is determined by the variable `MaxJobCount` in /etc/slurm/slurm.conf